CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ![image](https://user-images.githubusercontent.com/34804976/143939305-390dfd75-3cd0-4d4f-bc4b-3e17b7c9c00b.png)

+### High level architecture

+On the diagram, I used 3 colors to contract depending on thei main function

+1. In &#129001;`green`, we have the `Proxy` which is, as its name suggests, the main entry point to the DApp from the end user perspective.
+It is responsible for the incoming calls orchestration, keeping track of the contracts addresses as the change after contract updates.
+It also holds into its storage the values of pricing variables.
+2. In &#128997;`red`, we have the contracts that hold client data.
+In order for the DApp to continue working, those contracts should never be changed.
+3. In &#128998;`blue`, we have the contracts that manipulate data.
+These can be updated.

+### Proxy

+The proxy is the main entry point to the DApp.
+It is responsible to route the different incoming calls from the user, dispatch them to the correct contract

 ## Problematic

 The main feature of this project is to allow users to define conditional routes for funds by selecting simple instructions like `IF-ADDR` or `TRANSFER`.
 The instructions set had to be upgradable to permit new behaviors and new use cases of the DApp.